AsadAliEngineer/RAG-Based-Threat-Intelligence-Assistant/README.md

    # Correlates and enriches the collected data, producing processed CVE and CPE documents for graph construction.
    ```

+  Find the processed data (e.g., "enhanced_documents_cve_2024.json") in folder "data/CVE/processed" and put it under the folder "data/knowledge_base" before proceeding with the next steps.

 5. **Parse CPEs and Extract Products/Vendors**
    ```bash
    cd ../constructors